djones11/adsp/README.md

 4.  **CI/CD**:
     *   Implement a pipeline (GitHub Actions/GitLab CI) to run tests (`invoke web.test`), linting, and type checking on every commit.
     *   Automate image building and deployment to a container registry.

+5.  **Production image**:
+    *   Minimise the footprint of the docker images when running as production images to reduce build time, attack vectors and download time